Wondering if there are fun things to do in Lake Havasu in Winter?

 Lake Havasu City is a beautiful lake town in central Arizona along the California border.
-It attracts visitors year round.
+It attracts visitors year-round.

 During winter, Lake Havasu Arizona is a popular snow bird destination just like South Padre Island.

-Lake Things To Do at Lake Havasu AZ
+Lake Things To Do at Lake Havasu AZ in Winter

 Lake Havasu was created by the construction of the Parker Dam on the Colorado River in the 1930s.

 The lake is 45 miles long and provides year-round fishing and recreational boating opportunities.

 Boating is a popular thing to do in Lake Havasu even in winter.

-If you already have a boat and want to take it to Lake Havasu, a free motorized boat launch is available at Site Six on Grand Island.
+If you already have a boat and want to take it to Lake Havasu, a free motorized public boat launch is available at Site Six on Grand Island.

 Rental boats and personal watercraft are available from dozens of different vendors in Lake Havasu if you don’t travel with a boat.

-A few of the most well equipped rental companies in Lake Havasu are:
+A few of the most well-equipped rental companies in Lake Havasu are: